Marketing Communications Today is a collection of resources for marketing communications

 increasing positive visibility, and motivating key audiences to act.

-DMC professionals might be surprised to know the multiple benefits of
+DMC professionals might be surprised to know the multiple benefits of working

-from government officials.
+of proactive ideas from government officials.

 IMC 638 - Public Affairs at West Virginia University.
-He's the director
+He's the director of

-networking, government relations, and communications experience.
+government relations, and communications experience.

 Take a quick skim through LinkedIn for the position title of Marketing Specialist.